Advanced Technology Vehicles Manufacturing Loan Program: Overview

 USDOE announced in 2009 $8.4 billion in conditional loan agreements for Ford Motor Company; Nissan North America, Inc.; Tesla Motors, Inc. and Fisker Automotive to fund the development of advanced vehicle technologies.
 Additionally, DOE has spent approximately $3.3 billion on federal credit subsidies costs in order to secure the loans for the few approved companies.
 The loan commitments include a $5.9 billion loan to Ford for upgrading factories in five states to produce 13 more fuel-efficient models, a $1.6 billion loan to Nissan to build advanced electric vehicles and advanced batteries, and a $465 million loan to Tesla Motors to manufacture its new electric sedan.
 These are the first conditional loans released under DOE's Advanced Technology Vehicles Manufacturing (ATVM) Loan Program, which is using an open, competitive process to provide about $25 billion in loans to companies that produce cars or vehicle components in the United States.
 To qualify, companies must propose projects that increase fuel economy to at least 25% above 2005 fuel economy levels.
 By 2014, Ford and Nissan were making payments, while Tesla paid back the loan in 2013.
 Nissan eventually repaid the loan in 2017.
 The program has earned the government nearly $3 billion in interest.
 The program had not issued new loans since 2011, and six applicants were seeking around $12 billion of loans in early 2020.
 The federal government has considered shutting down the program under the Trump Administration.
+As of February 2023, the Department was analyzing 126 proposals for loans totaling $126 billion.

 Ford

-Ford Motor Company will receive its loans through 2011, using the funds to upgrade its engine plants in Dearborn, Michigan; Cleveland, Ohio; and Lima, Ohio, and to upgrade its transmission plants in Livonia, Michigan; Sterling Heights, Michigan; and Sharonville, Ohio.
-Ford will also upgrade its assembly plants in Chicago, Illinois; Louisville, Kentucky; Dearborn, Michigan; Wayne, Michigan; and Kansas City, Missouri, converting two of the truck factories into assembly plants for cars.
-In addition, the Ford loans will finance advances in traditional combustion engines and electrified vehicles and help raise the fuel efficiency of more than two dozen popular models.
+Ford Motor Company received its loan in September 2009, the funds were used to upgrade its engine plants in Dearborn, Michigan; Cleveland, Ohio; and Lima, Ohio, and to upgrade its transmission plants in Livonia, Michigan; Sterling Heights, Michigan; and Sharonville, Ohio.
+Ford also upgraded its assembly plants in Chicago, Illinois; Louisville, Kentucky; Dearborn, Michigan; Wayne, Michigan; and Kansas City, Missouri, converting two of the truck factories into assembly plants for cars.
+In addition, the loan financed advances in traditional combustion engines and electrified vehicles and helped raise the fuel efficiency of more than two dozen popular models.
 The V6 EcoBoost engine benefited from the loan, and is installed in many cars as well as over 500,000 F-150, saving 268 million gallons of gasoline by 2014.
-Ford expects to pay the rest of the loan by 2023.
+The loan was fully repaid($5.9 billion including interest) in June 2022.

+In 2023, the Program approved a $9.2 billion loan for Blue Oval City, a battery plant by Ford and SK Innovation.